peepsid/-peepsid-api/README.md

-# Scatter API
+# PeepsID API

-A simple caching layer for generic Scatter data such as prices, tokens, and multi-blockchain account data.
+A simple caching layer for generic PeepsID data such as prices, tokens, and multi-blockchain account data.

 ### Killing stuck ports after crashing